kubeshop/kusk-gen/docs/argocd.md

     --dest-namespace default
 ```

-## Use Kusk in ArgoCD App manifest
+## Use kusk-gen in ArgoCD App manifest
 In ArgoCD it is possible to manage applications using App manifest and apply them using `kubectl`: [documentation](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/).
 To use Kusk in this setup, add Kusk in a `plugin` node:
 ```yaml